Murali-Ananthapuram/GenAI-Week3-Assignments/README.md

 Use simple language.
 Be encouraging but honest.
 Give practical examples.
 If the resume is for an entry-level role, suggest wording that does not exaggerate experience.

 If the user asks, rewrite the resume summary, skills section, or work experience bullet points.
+---

+# Assignment 2: Google Apps Script Automation

+## Project Name
+Job Application Tracker Automation

+## Objective
+The objective of this project is to create an automation using Google Apps Script to improve productivity by tracking job application-related emails from Gmail into Google Sheets.

+## Google Workspace Services Used
+- Gmail
+- Google Sheets

+## Project Explanation
+This automation searches Gmail for job-related emails using keywords such as "job application", "application received", "interview", "recruiter", "position", and "thank you for applying".

+When matching emails are found, the script extracts important details and stores them in a Google Sheet.

+The details recorded are:
+- Date
+- Sender
+- Subject
+- Email snippet
+- Gmail link

+## Automation Workflow
+1. The user creates a Google Sheet called Job Application Tracker.
+2. The user adds headings: Date, Sender, Subject, Snippet, Gmail Link.
+3. The Apps Script code searches Gmail for job-related emails.
+4. Matching emails are added to the Google Sheet.
+5. The script checks existing Gmail links to avoid duplicate entries.
+6. A time-driven trigger can be added to run the automation daily.

+## Error Handling
+The script uses a try...catch block to handle errors.
+If an error occurs, it records the error message in the Apps Script log and shows an alert to the user.

+## How to Use
+1. Open Google Sheets.
+2. Create a sheet named Job Application Tracker.
+3. Add headings: Date, Sender, Subject, Snippet, Gmail Link.
+4. Go to Extensions → Apps Script.
+5. Paste the code from Automation.GS.
+6. Run the function trackJobApplications.
+7. Allow the required permissions.
+8. Check the Google Sheet for tracked job application emails.

+## Demo Evidence
+Screenshots should include:
+- Google Sheet headings
+- Apps Script code
+- Successful script run
+- Trigger setup
+- Google Sheet after data is added